Interstate 169 (Texas)

 Interstate 169 (I-169 (Note: Some sources use "IH-169", as "IH" is an abbreviation used by the Texas Department of Transportation for Interstate Highways.)) is an auxiliary route of I-69E in Texas that currently runs from I-69E in Brownsville southeast concurrently with State Highway 550 (SH 550), a toll road under construction that connects to the Port of Brownsville for 1.5 mi.
 When SH 550 is complete, it will be a limited-access toll route around the northern and eastern edges of Brownsville and signed as I-169, partly replacing and expanding Farm to Market Road 511 (FM 511).
 Its purpose is to provide an interstate connection to the Port of Brownsville.

+The highway is currently maintained by the Cameron County Regional Mobility Authority.

 Route description

 I-169/SH 550 acts as a connector between I-69E/U.S. Highway 77 (US 77)/US 83 and the Port of Brownsville.
 The highway was constructed on the same routing as FM 511 from its connection with I-69E and US 77/US 83 southeastward to FM 3248.
 Only the stretch between the I-69E/US 77/US 83 interchange and Old Alice Road, however, is currently signed as I-169, and SH 550 is currently also incomplete, running along incomplete freeway segments and frontage roads.